 Sanctuary Storm Drains

 There has been a persistent drainage problem in the lower sanctuary for several years.
 Often, after a heavy rain, flooding occurs and water can build up to several inches in depth over the street.
 Our Property Manager, Paul Goodnough, has been working with an engineering firm to resolve the issue.
 We have just signed a contract to rebuild and repair a section of the pipe where the water had pre-viously backed up.
 The work should be complete within a month or so.

 The maintenance staff is continuing its repair and repainting of front fences.
 They are wrapping up the sanctuary and will be moving on to finish the last three streets – Spoonbill Way, Kestral Way and Kingfisher Lane.
 This project has taken more time than originally thought because of the extensive repair work that was required.

-The Butterfly Garden canopy has been trimmed to let in more sun.
+The Butterfly Garden canopy has been trimmed back to let in more sun.
 The irrigation system is repaired and the pond put back in service with regular cleaning by our pool service company.
 The beds have been re mulched with some new plantings.
 The only remaining work is to add stone to the walkways.
 I’m happy to say that the butterflies are coming back in again.

 Russ Vickers, President KWGCHOA